GwenMeBa/Map_Reduce/README.md

 ```
 ./God
 ```
 Note that 5 different terminals are now open.
-Introduce in the last one the name of the file that you want to use and the function that you want to execute (it can be 1 for countWord or 2 for wordCount.
+Introduce in the last one the name of the file that you want to use and the function that you want to execute (it can be 1 for countWord or 2 for wordCount).

 ## Comments
 To see all the implementation comments and the documentation of the code, please open the MapReduce.pdf file.